Sardonyx: The Original August Birthstone with 4,000 Years of History

 If you ask most people to name August's birthstone, they will say peridot.
 Some gemstone enthusiasts might add spinel.
 But the original August birthstone, the one listed in 1912 when the American National Association of Jewelers first standardized the birthstone chart, was sardonyx.

-I have been sourcing gemstones for over a decade, and sardonyx is one of those stones that teaches you to look beyond sparkle.
+I have been sourcing gemstones for over a decade, and sardonyx is one of those stones that teaches you to look beyond brilliance.
 It does not flash or shimmer.
 Instead, it pulls you in with precise, layered bands of reddish-brown and white that look almost painted by hand.
 It is a gemstone built for carving, for storytelling, and for people who appreciate history as much as beauty.

 This guide covers everything you need to know about sardonyx: its ancient roots, what makes it unique among chalcedony varieties, where it comes from, and why it still deserves a place in the August birthstone conversation.